 (4a) In the case of the first appointment, before the appointment is made the Premier is to consult with the Leader of the Opposition.

+(4B) Despite subsection (3), John Roderick McKechnie is reappointed as Commissioner for a period of 5 years commencing on the day on which the Corruption, Crime and Misconduct Amendment Act 2021 section 4 comes into operation.

 (5) The Commissioner is to hold office in accordance with this Act.

 (6) The office of Commissioner is not an office in the Public Service.

 [Section 9, formerly section 7, amended: No. 78 of 2003 s.
 8; renumbered as section 9: No. 78 of 2003 s.
-35(1).]
+35(1); amended: No. 7 of 2021 s.
+4.]

 10. Qualifications for appointment as Commissioner